mtalexan/fleek-config/README.md

 ```
 This updates the flake.lock with knowledge of the newer tools.
 Changes still need to be applied with `fleek-apply`.

-Recommended to test the changes before commiting and pushing them, by doing `fleek-apply --impure` and verifying everything works as expected first.
+Recommended to test the changes before committing and pushing them, by doing `fleek-apply --impure` and verifying everything works as expected first.

 ### Secrets